 3. Don’t make any important appointments on the same day and stick to your allocated session.
 Meet a friend that is supportive after the session is always a good idea.
 Avoid going an audition on the same day.
 Both deserve attention.

-4. If you are in the mood for a new haircut do it a least 5-7 day prior to your photo shoot.
+4. When it comes to being in the mood for a new haircut do it a least 5-7 day prior to your photo shoot.
 Having a hair colour or cut is not a good idea on the same day as the headshot session.

 5. Turn up on time!
-It’s very simple.
+This is a very simple task.
 This is your photo session slot which is booked and confirmed.
 Don’t waste valuable studio time with running about being stressed out.
 This is an important investment for you.

 7. Skincare routines will help the photographer edit your finished headshot images.
-Dry skin areas should be routinely paid attention to n0t the night before but always!
+Actors should pay attention to skin routines a few weeks before the session.
+Actually always!

 8. Find a pro headshot photographer that can make you look like you!
-I have seen so many headshots of actors that are obsessed with looking beautiful and younger.
+There are so many photographers that are obsessed with headshots of actors looking beautiful and younger.
 Make sure your headshot photographer understands the concept of “the real you” (Your brand).
 The casting director won’t thank you when you turn up looking many years younger than your headshot.

 9. Make sure that your photographer obeys rule number 8.

-10. Retouching headshots and editing are important when it comes to getting your professionally taken headshot.
-If you have modes they should stay.
-The director may love moles!
+10. Retouching headshots and editing are important when it comes to getting actors professionally taken headshots.
+I believe moles and freckles should stay.
+Your director may love moles!

 11. Relax.
 Leave your headshot baggage at home.
 This is a fresh new chapter for you.
 The headshot is important, of course, but so many other factors are taken into account when it comes to landing a role.
 Your age, height, personality, chemistry, your background, and your resume are all part of the process.
 But be TRUTHFUL when it comes to selling your brand on your headshot.